Me

 What I do

-I help you find what's broken and fix it.
+I help you find what’s stuck or what’s unclear, and fix it.

 From the inside, I can be hard to see.
 People, platforms and technology get tangled up, and the problems that are being solved are often not as complex as the solutions being proposed to solve them.
 From the outside, it’s often more obvious.

-I understand what the original problem was, what was supposed to happen, find where things have diverged, and fix that.
+I understand what the work is meant to do, what is meant to happen, find where things diverge from that, and fix it.
 The temptation is often to implement what feels safe or follow unproven technological trends.
-I focus on time and value instead.
-That's usually where the answer is.
+I focus on the time it takes and the work it produces instead.
+That is usually where the answer is.